The weather’s warming up and summer is so close you can almost taste it.

 - Gnomesville – Located at Wellington Mill this place is certainly quirky.
 Earlier in the year we almost lost this place due to flooding but lucky for us many of the gnomes were saved and all has been restored.

 - Valley of the Giants – We concur with Australia’s South West on this location.
 There is something very serene about walking through some of the World’s biggest trees.
-You’ll find your zen among the trees new Walpole.
+You’ll find your zen among the trees in the small town of Walpole in Denmark.